About Me…

 General Prep

-❑ Be shoot-ready: Cleaning and staging needs to be done before I arrive, preferably the day before your photoshoot.
-I may move small items (flowers, small pictures, etc.) to improve photo composition, but larger items need to be in place before I arrive, and staging accessories need to be in place as well.
+Please ensure all cleaning and staging is fully completed before I arrive—ideally the day before your photoshoot.
+I may move small décor items (such as flowers, candles, or small frames) to improve composition, but larger items must already be positioned, and any staging accessories should be set up in advance.

 Photography Prep Checklist | www.propertymedia-burnley.co.uk